Skip to content

 Being able to go out and move is very, very important...
 People are not helpful either, they roll their eyes like ‘see what you are doing to us’ because it takes you longer or they say you’re getting in the way.

-Age UK are continuing and expanding our work to help older people to claim the benefits they're entitled to, and working with older people to influence the Government to make changes to reduce poverty and inequality in later life.
+Age UK is continuing and expanding our work to help older people claim the benefits they're entitled to, as well as working with older people to influence the Government to make changes to reduce poverty and inequality in later life.

 I dread the coming winter.
 I’ve tried to put money away during the summer in order to pay the winter bills but I don’t know how I’m going to cope.
-I stay home, turn the heating off, turn the lights off and go to bed at 7 o’clock.
+I stay home, turn the heating off, turn the lights off and go to bed at 7pm.

 Age UK is working to ensure that older people's health and care needs are a top priority for healthcare professionals, Government and other decision makers, and we are working with our local Age UK partners to ensure older people in communities across the UK have better health and care.